My Youth Romantic Comedy Is Wrong, as I Expected

 There are three manga adaptations and two anthology volumes.
 It has been adapted into an anime television series, which aired between April and June 2013 and was followed by a second season which aired between April and June 2015, as well as a third and final season which aired between July and September 2020.
-Yahari Game demo Ore no Seishun Rabukome wa Machigatteiru, a video game was released by 5pb., for the PlayStation Vita was released in September 2013.
+Yahari Game demo Ore no Seishun Rabukome wa Machigatteiru, a video game, was released by 5pb. for the PlayStation Vita in September 2013.
 A second video game also by 5pb was released in October 2016.
-Both games were bundled together in a release for the PlayStation 4, titled Yahari Game demo Ore no Seishun Rabukome wa Machigatteiru. & Zoku Omatome Set, which was released in October 2017.
+Both games were bundled together in a release for the PlayStation 4 in October 2017 and for the Nintendo Switch in October 2022.
+A third video game was released for PlayStation 4 and Nintendo Switch in April 2023.

 Plot

-The story follows two loners, the pragmatic Hachiman Hikigaya and beautiful Yukino Yukinoshita, who despite their varying personalities and ideals, offers help and advice to others as part of their school's Service Club, assisted by the cheerful and friendly Yui Yuigahama.
+The story follows two loners, the pragmatic Hachiman Hikigaya and beautiful Yukino Yukinoshita, who despite their varying personalities and ideals, offer help and advice to others as part of their school's Service Club, assisted by the cheerful and friendly Yui Yuigahama.
 It largely depicts various social situations faced by teens in a high school setting and the psychology driving their interactions.